alonshrestha/stechalon.com/_posts/2019-07-21-install-systemback-restore-previous-state-ubuntu-linux.md

 - backup
 - restore
 - system-image
-description: "Install Systemback in Ubuntu 20.04 and restore your system to the previous state creating a .sblive image backup of user configuration without any data loss."
+description: "Install Systemback Ubuntu 20.04 and restore your system to the previous state creating a .sblive image backup of user configuration without any data loss."
 ---
 Upgrading the system without any data loss is one of the most risky tasks that I feel to do.
 Specially, working on open source operating systems like Linux.